 Class members can submit a claim to receive one of the following payments:

-• Cash Payment B – Pro rata alternative cash payment: Class members that do not submit a documented losses claim can submit to receive a pro rata cash payment, estimated at $100.
-The final payment amount will be determined by the total number of valid claims filed.
+- Cash Payment B – Pro rata alternative cash payment: Class members who do not submit a documented losses claim can submit a claim to receive a pro rata cash payment estimated at $100.
+The settlement administrator will determine the final payment amount by the total number of valid claims filed.

 How to claim a class action rebate

 To receive a settlement payment, class members must submit a claim form.
-Individuals can file a claim online or print and mail the PDF claim form to the settlement administrator.
+They can file a claim online or print and mail the PDF claim form to the settlement administrator.

 Required proof and claim information

-• Documented losses claims require supporting documentation of losses and expenses that were more likely than not caused by the data breach.
+- To submit a claim for documented losses, class members must provide supporting documentation of losses and expenses the data breach most likely caused.
 This may include receipts, bills, invoices and other proof showing fraudulent charges due to identity theft.

 Payout options